 The mission of the Community Social Development (CSD) Department is to foster social wellbeing through information, collaboration, capacity building, and engagement by supporting community, organizations, and individuals towards enhanced quality of life.
-Community Social Development is structured to help build a strong community that meets the diverse needs of residents in support of the City of Spruce Grove's 2018 - 2035 Strategic Plan.
+CSD is structured to help build a strong community that meets the diverse needs of residents in support of the City of Spruce Grove's 2018-2035 Strategic Plan.

 Social sustainability is about ensuring we can collectively meet the needs of residents today as well as into the future.
-For that reason, Community Social Development focuses on empowerment within two functional areas: individuals and families, and community.
+For that reason, CSD focuses on empowerment within two functional areas: individuals and families, and community.

-Community Social Development operates in accordance with relevant statutes, codes and regulations, adheres to program standards and best practices, and maintains professional certifications for credentialed staff.
-Community Social Development provides stewardship of the Social Sustainability Plan and receives a portion of its mandate from the Provincial Family and Community Support Services Regulation.
+CSD operates in accordance with relevant statutes, codes and regulations, adheres to program standards and best practices, and maintains professional certifications for credentialed staff.
+The department provides stewardship of the Social Sustainability Plan and receives a portion of its mandate from the Provincial Family and Community Support Services Regulation.